Your mind and body are closely connected. Here’s how good nutrition can impact your mental health.

-Depressed and anxious people are especially drawn to sugar.
-This is because sugar provides a dopamine hit that temporarily eases feelings of angst, sadness, anxiety and depression.
+Sugar provides a dopamine hit that temporarily eases feelings of angst, sadness, anxiety and depression.

 This is not a permanent fix, however.
 Over time chronic overstimulation from dopamine hits will lead the brain to synthesize less and less.
 This leaves you more dependent on sugar to feel well.
 Sugar is also one of the driving factors of inflammation, which worsens mental well-being.
 (13)

 To quit sugar for mental health, avoid all forms of sweeteners, including honey, coconut sugar, and even stevia.
 This is important because even just the taste of sweetness can be enough to initiate that dopamine buzz.
 You want to allow the brain to receive dopamine boosts from factors other than sugar.

 Omega-3 fatty acids are anti-inflammatory superfoods, which is partially why they support a healthy and balanced brain.
 EPA and DHA, two forms of omega-3s, also regulate dopamine and serotonin, leading to a stabilized brain that can better cope with stress and anxiety.
 (14, 15)

 The amino acid tryptophan, found in protein-rich foods like turkey, chicken, liver, and beef, can be converted to serotonin in the gut.
 When eaten regularly, protein can ultimately have a stabilizing, relaxing, and anti-anxiety impact on the brain.
 (17) Dietary sources like eggs and protein can also boost dopamine.